stefangweichinger/ansible-rclone/README.md

 ## Supported Platforms

 The role is **tested** with [Molecule](https://molecule.readthedocs.io/en/stable/) via Github actions.
-Starting with Tag [0.2.4](https://github.com/stefangweichinger/ansible-rclone/releases/tag/0.2.4) the following distros are tested:
+The following distros are tested:

 * Arch Linux
 * Debian 12,13